nmccarty/asuran/README.md

 Asuran
 ======

-We believe that backups should be easy, fast and last forever.
+We believe that backups should be easy, fast, and last forever.

 Asuran is a new archive format and rust implementation.
-It aims to be the archiver for the 2020's, and has been written from the ground up to use the insights from cutting edge research and extract every last bit of performance out of modren hardware, while still providing features users have come to rely on in archivers, like encryption, compression, and global deduplication.
+It aims to be the archiver for the 2020's, and has been written from the ground up to use the insights from cutting edge research and extract every last bit of performance out of modern hardware, while still providing features users have come to rely on in archivers, like encryption, compression, and global deduplication.

 ![Codecov](https://img.shields.io/codecov/c/gl/asuran-rs/asuran?style=flat-square) ![Gitlab pipeline status (branch)](https://img.shields.io/gitlab/pipeline/asuran-rs/asuran/master?style=flat-square) ![Crates.io](https://img.shields.io/crates/v/asuran?style=flat-square) ![Crates.io](https://img.shields.io/crates/l/asuran?style=flat-square)

 Mission Statement
 -----------------

-Asuran should be sutible for the long term archival of data, should be operating system and hardware independent, secure, flexible, fast, and easily embeddable.
+Asuran should be suitable for the long term archival of data, should be operating system and hardware independent, secure, flexible, fast, and easily embeddable.

 It should strive to make backups a fast and easy process, and to allow the user to preserve as much of their file history as possible in the space they have avaible.
 After all, what good is a backup that never ran because it would have taken too long, or the backup that got deleted because it was using too much space?